theQRL/documentation/docs/Tutorials/Node/backup-restore-node-state.md

 Bootstrapping the QRL node is simple and quickly gets you started using the node.

-Follow the backup proceedure above on a node that you have already synced, or grab the state files from a source like [https://qrl.co.in/chain](https://qrl.co.in/chain)
+Follow the backup procedure above on a node that you have already synced, or grab the state files from a source like [https://qrl.co.in/chain](https://qrl.co.in/chain)

 Once you have this backup in a zipped (*tar.gz*) file on the computer that you wish to run the node on, unzip the files into the `~/.qrl/` directory